DEQAR Documentation¶

 - Ministry representatives and other national authorities

-to satisfy their information needs and support different types of decisions (e.g. recognition of degrees, mobility of students, portability of grants/loans).
-Through this database EQAR thus contributes to the transparency of external quality assurance in the European Higher Education Area.
+The database also supports different types of activities (e.g. issuing digital credentials, recognition of degrees, mobility of students, portability of grants/loans, etc.).
+Through this database, EQAR thus contributes to the transparency of external quality assurance in the European Higher Education Area.

 EU funding¶

-The development and maintenance of DEQAR was/is financially supported by the Erasmus+ programme of the European Union.
+The development and initial maintenance of DEQAR was financially supported by the Erasmus+ programme of the European Union.

 The initial DEQAR project was selected for EU co-funding under Erasmus+ Key Action 3 - European Forward-Looking Cooperation Projects.
 It ran from November 2017 to October 2019.
 More about the project and partners involved

-The DEQAR CONNECT project was selected for EU co-funding in 2020 and will run until February 2022.
-More about DEQAR CONNECT and the partners involved
+The DEQAR CONNECT project was selected for EU co-funding in 2020 and ran until June 2022.
+More about DEQAR CONNECT and the partners involved.

 Ecosystem¶